geodynamics/aspect/cookbooks/van-keken/doc/van-keken.md

 <img src="cookbooks/benchmarks/van-keken/doc/movie0009.png" title="fig:" id="fig:vk-1" style="width:23.0%" alt="Van Keken benchmark (using a smoothed out interface, see the main text): Compositional field at times t=0, 300, 900, 1800." />
 <img src="cookbooks/benchmarks/van-keken/doc/movie0018.png" title="fig:" id="fig:vk-1" style="width:23.0%" alt="Van Keken benchmark (using a smoothed out interface, see the main text): Compositional field at times t=0, 300, 900, 1800." />

-Although van Keken&rsquo;s paper title suggests that the paper is really about thermochemical convection, the part we examine here can equally be considered as thermal or chemical convection; all that is necessary is that we describe the fluid&rsquo;s density.
+Although van Keken's paper title suggests that the paper is really about thermochemical convection, the part we examine here can equally be considered as thermal or chemical convection; all that is necessary is that we describe the fluid's density.
 We can do that by using an inhomogeneous initial temperature field, or an inhomogeneous initial composition field.
 We will use the input file in [cookbooks/van-keken/van-keken-discontinuous.prm] as input, the central piece of which is as follows (go to the actual input file